joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

     1. Your PTO dates should now automatically sync with that calendar.
 - [ ] Read the [Product Design workflow](https://about.gitlab.com/handbook/product/ux/product-design/#product-design-workflow) which is important to get to know
 - [ ] Read the [design project and documentation](https://gitlab.com/gitlab-org/gitlab-design/blob/master/README.md)
-- [ ] Become familiar with [Pajamas](http://design.gitlab.com), which is our design system where we document all product design decisions and things to help us make those decisions, like [personas](https://about.gitlab.com/handbook/product/personas/).
-Another great way to interact with our design system is through [Storybook](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/base-alert--docs)
+- [ ] Become familiar with [Pajamas](http://design.gitlab.com), which is our design system where we document all product design decisions and things to help us make those decisions.
+Parts of the design system can be accessed through different platforms, with the aim to consolidate these further.
+   - [ ] [design.gitlab.com](https://design.gitlab.com) includes foundational design decisions and guidelines, component documentation and examples, and product design decisions and tools.
+   - [ ] [gitLab-ui](https://gitlab.com/gitlab-org/gitlab-ui) includes deeper information about component development and implementation, including a hosted [storybook](https://gitlab-org.gitlab.io/gitlab-ui/) instance.
+   - [ ] [gitlab-svgs](https://gitlab.com/gitlab-org/gitlab-svgs) includes our SVG Assets and the corresponding pipelines to create all of our SVG sprites for our icons, these can also be browsed using the [GitLab SVG Previewer](http://gitlab-org.gitlab.io/gitlab-svgs/).
+   - [ ] [Pajamas UI Kit](https://www.figma.com/files/project/3802635) includes Figma assets and styles for creating static design mocks.
+Updates match the company milestone cadence and are documented in the [release notes](https://design.gitlab.com/get-started/uik-release-notes).
 - [ ] Around your third week, check in with you UX buddy about shadowing them for their daily UX activities.
 This is a good primer and a way to get more familiar with product designer workflows.
 You will serve as a second opinion and be included in meetings.

 ## Staying informed :mega: